-- 46.43 Current payments for London weighting, Fringe allowances and Cost of Living Supplements will be discontinued once the new arrangements are in force. - 46.44 For existing staff, where the new level of supplement falls short of the combined entitlement to these former payments the former level of payment will be included in the calculation of any protected level of pay (see the Pay Protection provisions above), provided they remain in a job in which they would have received the former payment. - 46.45 Current entitlements for Cost of Living Supplements in areas outside London and Fringe will continue but will be re-expressed as long-term recruitment and retention premia.
+- 46.43 Current payments for London weighting, fringe allowances and cost of living supplements will be discontinued once the new arrangements are in force. - 46.44 For existing staff, where the new level of supplement falls short of the combined entitlement to these former payments, the former level of payment will be included in the calculation of any protected level of pay (see the pay protection provisions, above), provided they remain in a job in which they would have received the former payment.

+46.45 Current entitlements for cost of living supplements in areas outside London and fringe zones will continue but will be re-expressed as long-term recruitment and retention premia.